 An unbalanced blade can cause your blade to wobble when it rotates under the mower deck.
 At very high speeds, the blade can cause spindle bearing damage.
 A significant vibration will be sent through your Snapper mower.

 Use a blade balancer.
-It’s a handy inexpensive tool to check the balance of your Snapper mower blade before you install it.
+It’s a handy inexpensive tool to check the balance of your mower blade before you install it.

 If you don’t have one of these tools, you can hang your blade on a nail in the wall.
 Shave metal off the heavy side of the blade until it remains level on the nail.

-Snapper Mower has a Damaged Spindle or Bad Spindle Bearing
+Damaged Spindle or Bad Spindle Bearing

 A damaged spindle or bad bearing can cause movement in your blade when it rotates under the deck.
 This can cause a significant vibration and an uneven cut.